Exercises – Short Day#

 Hint

-If you are in doubt about what the notation \(g \circ f\) exactly means, the see an explanation in the textbook right after Example 2.2.2.
-If you wish to read the definition of an inverse function, you can look up Definition 2.2.1.
+If you are in doubt about what the notation \(g \circ f\) exactly means, then see an explanation in the textbook right after Example 2.2.2.
+For the definition of an inverse function, see Definition 2.2.1.

 Answer